rybla/riib11.github.io/_posts/2022-06-08-kelvin-versioning.md

 quantification.

-Here I propose an augmented kelver, __staver__, that preserves the spirit of the original kelver while vastlye improving its usefulness, feasibility, and incentivization of good organization by encoding slightly more information.
+Here I propose an augmented kelver, __staver__, that preserves the spirit of the original kelver while vastly improving its usefulness, feasibility, and incentivization of good organization by encoding slightly more information.

-- __staver__: the vesion is a pair of natural numnbers, the _stability_ which counts down from a developer-chosen number, and the _patch_ which counts up from 0, written `stability.patch`.
+- __staver__: the version is a pair of natural numbers, the _stability_ which counts down from a developer-chosen number, and the _patch_ which counts up from 0, written `stability.patch`.
 A new _stability_ version indicates a new feature or compatibility-breaking change (which should be the same, for the